 He has sung with many leading orchestras including the Sydney Symphony, Tasmanian Symphony Orchestra, Prague Radio Symphony Orchestra, Rome Opera Festival, Orchestre Pasdeloup, and the Australian Opera and Ballet Orchestra, working with conductors including Placido Domingo, Richard Bonynge, Brian Castles-Onion, Fabian Russell, Warwick Stengards, Gaetano Colajani and Myer Fredman.
 His concert repertoire includes oratorios and masses by Handel, Bach, Mendelssohn, Faure, Mozart, Rütti and Durufle.
 He has recorded for ABC Classic FM, and has been broadcast regularly on many local and national radio and television stations.

-Upcoming engagements include roles in Mozart’s Don Giovanni, and Donizetti’s L’Elisir D’amore and Puccini’s Il Tabarro, plus recitals in Melbourne, Tasmania and in the United Kingdom.
+Upcoming engagements include roles in Puccini’s La Boheme, Mozart’s Don Giovanni, and Donizetti’s L’Elisir D’amore and Puccini’s Il Tabarro, an opera tour of China, plus recitals in Melbourne, Newcastle, Tasmania and in the United Kingdom.

 Michael Lampard began his singing as a boy-soprano in Hobart, Tasmania where he was born.
 Studying with Suzanne Ortuso, he competed a Masters Degree from the University of Tasmania where he was the DJ Motors University Scholarship recipient.
 In 2007 he won the UTas Conservatorium Director’s Prize.
 In 2004 he was awarded his Associate of Trinity/Guildhall, and in the 2006 his AMEB Licentiate.
 He has received support from Hans Henkell, Michael Johns, Arts Tasmania, Australia Council, Opus 50 Charitable Trust, and many other generous supporters.
 He has undertaken study with Konrad Jarnot and Stephen Varcoe.